AndresMWeber/Nomenclate/README.rst

     ``side_nameType``
     and it will automatically camelcase your for whatever you input for the given token values.

-    In the config YAML file ``(default is nomenclate/core/env.yml)`` define your format under the header ``naming_formats`` with a sub-section name you think is appropriate (the following example is optionally nested under "node"):
+    In the config YAML file (`~/.nomenclate.yml`) define your format under the header ``naming_formats`` with a sub-section name you think is appropriate (the following example is optionally nested under "node"):

     .. code-block:: yaml